mywonkim/StockMarketPrice/README.md

 <img src="images/firstSight.JPG" width="300" height="300"><img src="images/tickerSymbolEntered.JPG" width="300" height="300"><img src="images/livePrice.JPG" width="300" height="300">

 ## Usage

-1. Download executable folder and all the files inside it
-2. Make sure all the files from executable folder is in the same directory
-3. Run main.exe
-4. Read the instruction before you use it

 Here is the instruction:

 1. Enter the ticker symbol of your company and click "Enter" button